yuriorel/items-on-sale/README.md

 Simple file with data located under items folder.
 File name is items.json.

-Log will be cretaed unde log folder in location where JAR executed.
+Log will be cretaed under log folder in location where JAR executed.

 I used postman to test service.

-HTTPS connection used self-signed certificate.
+Example
+1. run service with default paremeters
+   a. copy items-on-sale-0.0.1-SNAPSHOT.jar to some location
+   b. java -jar items-on-sale-0.0.1-SNAPSHOT.jar
+   c.
+Service started on localhost:9080, file with data should be in c:\tmp\items-on-sale\data\items.json
+   d. call service from postman https://localhost:9080/items-on-sale/recommendations/123456

+2. run service with custom parameters
+   a. copy items-on-sale-0.0.1-SNAPSHOT.jar to some location
+   b. java -jar items-on-sale-0.0.1-SNAPSHOT.jar --sales.item.refresh.timeout=<timeout in seconds> --sales.item.source=<file with data> --server.port=<port>
+   d. call service from postman https://localhost:<port>/items-on-sale/recommendations/123456